ThePainTester/food-delivery/README.md

 ### Redis Pub/Sub as the fan-out bus

-Whenever the order-service mutates an order (creates one, transitions its status, marks it paid, accepts a delivery claim) it both publishes the existing RabbitMQ event for other services **and** publishes a small envelope to one or more Redis channels keyed by recipient:
+Whenever a producing service mutates state worth showing live (an order transitions, a driver location ping arrives, dispatch offers an order to a rider) it `PUBLISH`es a small envelope to one or more Redis channels keyed by recipient.
+Channels are namespaced per producer so there's no collision risk between services:

 ```
+# order-service channels
 customer:<userId>:orders          # this customer's orders changed
 restaurant:<restaurantId>:orders  # this restaurant's orders changed
 delivery:<userId>:orders          # this rider's deliveries changed
 order:<orderId>:location:stream   # one driver-location fix

-# dispatch-service uses Redis Pub/Sub the same way
+# dispatch-service channels
 dispatch.offers                   # broadcast offer fan-in (per-pod filter)
 dispatch.responses:<orderId>      # accept/reject signal back to the loop
-driver:<driverId>:offers          # local SSE channel (per pod)
+driver:<driverId>:offers          # local SSE channel for one driver
 ```

 Why a separate channel per recipient instead of a single firehose: the